apollo

 Medicinal Benefits

-OXYTOCIN contains a female hormone primarily used in inducing labour.
+Oxytocin contains a female hormone primarily used in inducing labour.
 It plays a major role in childbirth by increasing uterus contractions and inducing labour in pregnant women.
 In addition to this, it is also used to stop bleeding after delivery and manage a miscarriage in cesarean section.
 When given in the intravenous form, Oxytocin stimulates uterine muscles and increases the contractions in the uterus.
 Also, it increases the production of prostaglandins, which further increases contractions and hence induces labour.
 As a result, these increased uterine contractions help deliver the child.

 Directions for Use

-OXYTOCIN will be administered by a qualified healthcare professional.
+Oxytocin will be administered by a qualified healthcare professional.
 Kindly do not self-administer.

 Storage